berndab/neural_network/README.md

 ## Analysis

 ### Feature Elimination

-The EIN and NAME features were eliminated because they are identity field and are not considered model features.
+The EIN and NAME features were eliminated because they are identity field and are not considered predictive model features.

 The value distributions of the STATUS and SPECIAL_CONSIDERATIONS features were examined.
-These features are dichotomous values and 99.99% of the STATUS rows have a value of 1 and 99.92% of the SPECIAL_CONSIDERATIONS rows have a value N. Because almost 100% of the rows for these features have the same value, they offer no predictive value to the model and were eliminated from the data set.
+These features have dichotomous values of either 0 or 1 or T and F. For the STATUS feature, 99.99% of the rows in the dataset have a value of 1.
+For the SPECIAL_CONSIDERATIONS feature, 99.92% of the rows have a value N. Because almost 100% of the rows for these features have the same value, they offer no predictive value to the model and were eliminated from the data set.

 ### Static Features

-The following feature have a small number of unique categorical values and therefore, do not require binning.
-These features’ unique categorical value will remain constant when training and testing the neural network.
-Therefore, they can be encoded once using one-hot encoding and stored in a file.
+The following feature have a small number of unique categorical values which do not require bucketing and can be encoded as is using one-hot encoding.

 <table>
    <thead>